znosco/projet4/README.md

 - The pairing of players (table number, opponent, score, elo)
 - The results of the round (results of the games)
-- The player who is exempt from playing in case of an odd number of players -The score and the classification after the round
+- The player who is exempt from playing in case of an odd number of players
+- The score and the classification after the round

 ### g) The Data file
 >Save tournament data in JSON format.

-to create the virtual environment(window's users):
+## to create the virtual environment(window's users):
 ```sh
 python -m venv env
 pip install -r requirements.txt